 Handling your own home projects can be a curse, but often it’s a blessing.
 Owning a home affords you the freedom to mold your environment to fit your lifestyle.
 For every dollar spent on maintenance, the average homeowner devoted seven dollars to home improvement projects in 2018.
 This suggests that homeowners embrace the freedom to truly make their home their own.

 Renters are usually denied this luxury.
 Landlords rarely allow tenants to alter a residence.
-When they do permit improvements, they are alway the ones in control of the process.
+When they do permit improvements, they are always the ones in control of the process.
 Renters would argue that deference to a landlord is worth the simplicity and savings.
 For many homeowners, though, a little hassle is a small price to pay for a lot of independence.

-Conventional Wisdom #4: Renting is a More Flexible Housing Option
+Conventional Wisdom #4: Renting Is A More Flexible Housing Option

 It’s generally true that renting a home is the best option for people who don’t want to stay in one place for long.
 Buyers often feel pressure to make it to the 5-year breakeven threshold before moving, while renters need only stay for the duration of their lease.
 Like any living situation, though, there are aspects of renting that can limit your flexibility.